K3S

 Network

-In difference to the Minikube System K3S does not require additional network configuration for local testing.
+In difference to the Minikube System K3S does not require additional network configuration for local environments.
 The network traffic is controlled by the Traefik ingress controller which is part of K3S.
+Traefik provides a lot of features to route network traefic into your cluster.

 Persistence Volumes